 The House Committee on State Affairs hosted a second hearing on HB 2 Tuesday, with all nine overflow rooms filled completely.
 The committee approved the bill with a vote of 8-3 shortly after midnight, cutting off the more than 1,000 voices who still wished to testify on the bill.
 The bill now moves to the House floor.

-Texas Gov. Rick Perry called the second special session after Senator Davis and hundreds of Texans successfully thwarted Texas Republicans’ plans to pass the bill last week with a bold 11-hour filibuster that has earned the senator from Texas an appearance on “Meet The Press” Sunday.
+Governor Perry called the second special session after State Senator Davis and hundreds of Texans successfully thwarted Texas Republicans’ plans to pass the bill last week with a bold 11-hour filibuster that has earned the senator from Texas an appearance on “Meet The Press” Sunday.

 “This is people fighting back in the largest response that I’ve seen in any state so far, and the fact that it’s coming from Texas I think is very symbolic,” says Heather Busby, executive director of NARAL Pro-Choice Texas.
 “Part of the reason why they’re so determined to ram this bill through now is because what they saw scared them, and what they saw was the future of Texas, and it is not Republican, it is not anti-choice.”

 Hundreds of Texans joined Davis last week, filling the Capitol rotunda and shouting so loudly that senators were unable to hear to vote on the bill before the midnight deadline.
-Texas’ Public Integrity Unit is investigating the timestamp change that occurred at the end of Tuesday’s filibuster showing that SB5 had passed before the midnight deadline.
+Texas’s Public Integrity Unit is investigating the timestamp change that occurred at the end of Tuesday’s filibuster showing that SB 5 had passed before the midnight deadline.